-While a model of this type (with all stochastic relationships except for the deterministic transmission dynamics) has greater realism, it might be more challenging under an inferential perspective, especially when multiple data sources are considered.
-If individuals are detected at different levels of severity in multiple datasets, an evidence synthesis framework \citep{presanis2013conflict, presanis2014synthesising} should be employed, where correlations and delays among these layers of severity (and their related data sources) are accounted for.
+While a model with wholly stochastic relationships except for the deterministic transmission dynamics has greater realism, it might be more challenging from an inferential perspective, especially when multiple data sources are considered.
+If individuals are monitored at different levels of severity in multiple datasets, a Bayesian evidence synthesis framework \citep{presanis2013conflict, presanis2014synthesising} should be employed, where correlations and delays among these layers of severity (and their related data sources) are accounted for.

-This paper addresses the problem of inference of epidemics from multiple dependent data by presenting a general framework for the inferential problem; it identifies and tackles the challenges that arise in this context, considering the specific case of a deterministic-transmission model with multiple layers of stochasticity in the severity and detection stage.
+This paper addresses the problem of inference of epidemics from multiple, possibly dependent, data by presenting a general framework for the inferential problem; it identifies and tackles the challenges that arise in this context, considering the specific case of a deterministic transmission model with multiple layers of stochasticity in the severity and detection stage.
 Section \ref{sec2} provides a background to the methods used for modelling and inference, specifically \acp{SSM} and pseudo-marginal methods.
-Section \ref{sec3} considers their application to the setting of epidemics, specifying a model that mirrors realistic situations; presents its problems and proposes an inferential routine.
-The aim of Section \ref{sec4} is to compare the model presented in Section \ref{sec3} to a similar model that, through a simplifying assumption does not account for the intrinsic dependence between datasets, inducing under-estimation of parameter uncertainty.
+Section \ref{sec3} considers their application to the epidemic setting, specifying a model that mirrors realistic situations, presents challenges of such models and proposes an inferential routine.
+The aim of Section \ref{sec4} is to compare the model presented in Section \ref{sec3} to a similar model that, through a simplifying assumption, does not account for the intrinsic dependence between datasets, inducing under-estimation of parameter uncertainty.
 Lastly Section \ref{sec5} presents the analysis of real data on cases of seasonal influenza at different levels of severity, appropriately attributing stochasticity to each process.